 będziecie znali (you [pl.] will be knowing)

 In the final sentence of verse 12, God tells Cain that he will be a wanderer and fugitive on the earth.
 Note the use of the instrumental forms tułaczem and zbiegiem.
-The instrumental conveys the sense of as; a literal translation of tułaczem i zbiegiem będziesz is as a wanderer and as a fugitive shall you be.
+You read: tułaczem ([as] a wanderer) i zbiegiem (and [as] a fugitive) będziesz (shall you be) na ziemi (on the earth).

 - zbyt, too